Get Involved

 Sustainability Commission

-All are welcome to visit the Grow Northbrook demonstration garden, located between Village Hall and the Library.
+All are welcome to visit the Northbrook demonstration garden, located between Village Hall and the Library.
 The garden is open to the public at all times and fully ADA-accessible.
 The Village partners with local business The Organic Gardener to promote growing healthy food using sustainable practices.
-Sign up for an educational workshop: participants can take home fresh herbs, fruits, and veggies, and all leftover produce will be donated to the Northfield Township Food Pantry.
+The Organic Gardner hosts monthly Open Garden Sessions, they are free to residents and, participants can take home fresh herbs, fruits, and veggies, and all leftover produce will be donated to the Northfield Township Food Pantry.
 Register at https://bit.ly/grownorthbrook.
+Community groups may also host their own events using the demonstration garden by contacting sustainability@northbrook.il.us.

 Litter Free Supply Station